Nofit State Circus: Bamboo

 BAMBOO is the company's current outdoor touring production, created in 2024 and directed by Mish Weaver.
 BAMBOO was developed out of a collaboration between Imagineer Productions, Orit Azaz and NoFit State to explore what circus structures, stories and performance can be created with UK-grown bamboo.

+Carnation

+CARNATION is the company's current (2026) big top-based touring show, again directed by Firenza Guidi, and marks the 40th Anniversary of Nofit State.
+Opening in Porthcawl, the show travelled to Brighton, Bristol and Galway, before returning to Wales for runs in Carmarthen and Cardiff.

 Other activities

 The business has additionally engaged in outdoor work.
 Orit Azaz, the director of Parklife and Open House, invited local amateur and professional performance groups to practise in front of the public with NoFit State performers.
 A large-scale outdoor production called Barricade, which Azaz also directed, was seen by audiences in the UK and France.

 Since 2006 NoFit State has been running a permanent training space and school in Cardiff.
 They provide a variety of aerial and ground-based classes for all experience levels, including ropes, silks, aerial hoop, static trapeze, acro-balance and juggling.
 The company runs a youth circus program, with some of their students going on to study at Circomedia.

 In January 2015, NoFit State was invited to the south of France as a featured company at the first edition of the Biennale Internationale des Arts du Cirque.

 On 11 December 2015, the company launched a 30th-anniversary exhibition at its Four Elms building in Adamsdown, Cardiff, as well as the NoFit State E-Archive, which details the company's 30-year history.
 On the same night, the company's co-founder and one of its creative directors, Ali Williams, announced that she was to step down from her current role with the company, later in 2016.

 In 2016, the NoFit State celebrated its 30th anniversary.
 In February the company made its Chinese premiere performing Bianco at Queen Elizabeth Stadium in Hong Kong, and later on, in May, its US debut in partnership with St. Ann's Warehouse in New York City.

 They also do sessions for younger children and adults.